Scarce Large Blue (Phengaris teleius)

 back to list

 The location I visited in 2016 had only sparse Sanguisorba in a marshy field, although I was informed by a local expert that even at low densities this plant can support small colonies.
-I revisited this site on 27 July 2017 when teleius was flying in good numbers, sharing this location with the Dusky Large Blue (P. nausithous).
+I revisited this site on 27 July 2017 and in subsequent years when teleius was flying in good numbers, sharing this location with the Dusky Large Blue (P. nausithous).

 In the Lafranchis ID book, it says that the teleius post-discal forewing spot in s2 (the lowest large spot just visible on the unf), is equidistant from the discal spot and the submarginal spot; this is certainly true for 12909.